 The Adler Thermae Toscana Hotel is a 5-star luxury hotel and spa in the heart of Tuscany.
 It’s located in the tiny town of Bagno Vignoni in the enchanting region of Val D’Orcia.
 With a reputation for delicious hyper-local cuisine, bucket-list-worthy food experiences, and gorgeous hiking trails for burning off all those extra calories, the Adler Thermae Toscana is the Bagno Vignoni hotel of your dreams!

 Read on for my review of the Adler Thermae Toscana Hotel.

 Note: After blissing out at the Adler in Tuscany, I spent 10 days exploring the local cuisine in Rome.
 Read up on my Roman Holiday before you head out on yours.

 It’s not often I travel to a destination just for the hotel, but every now and then there’s a place so special that I will make the trip just to experience it.
-That’s what happened a few weeks ago when I stayed as a guest at the luxurious Alder Thermae Spa & Relax Resort in Bagno Vignoni, Italy.
+That’s what happened a few weeks ago when I stayed as a guest at the Alder Thermae Spa & Relax Resort in the dreamy Val D’Orcia region.

 I’ve been to Tuscany before.
 In 2013, I traveled to its capital city, Florence.
 I fell in love with the Renaissance art and architecture it’s so famous for, then fell even harder for its flavorful uncomplicated cuisine.
 Made with the freshest, high-quality ingredients – peppery olive oil, soft young Pecorinos, luxurious truffles, silky prosciuttos – I couldn’t get enough.